 Don’t be so excited that you say yes to your first call.
 If your first call falls way out of your limits, it is ok to say no. My first call involved a sibling set both under 2.
 I also had a 2 and 3 year old in my home.
 As excited I was to receive a call, I had to say no because my home was not the best fit for those children or for my own.

 Expect to get asked to take more children than you signed up for.
 We said 1, but we actually have 3 open beds and a crib just in case the right situation arises.
 While our preference is to only take in 1 child, we did take in a sibling set when the situation was right.
 This was definitely out of my current zone to double the amount of young children in my home, but it has been a great decision.
 We are truly enjoying the friendships that our kids have with this sibling set; however, it hasn’t come without struggles.

 Get ready to “hurry up and wait."
 You will learn to be patient.
 And you will learn disappointment.
 We have received calls to take in a child, then while the child was en route to our house, plans changed again and the child was placed elsewhere.
 This can happen for a number of reasons, the most common reason is they found a family to keep a sibling set together.
 Another common reason is a geographical location.
 They found a home closer to the biological parents.

 My biggest advice is to be ready for anything, but also allow yourself to say no. Taking in children beyond your capabilities has the chance of setting you and the child up for failure.
-You have taken a difficult step by saying yes to foster care and completing the mountains of paperwork.
+You have taken a difficult step by saying yes to foster care and completing the paperwork.
 Try not to get too wrapped up in the waiting, although I know it is difficult, and enjoy the time with your current family situation while you wait.